Emission of Nambu-Goldstone bosons from the semilocal string network: Numerical results

 Our simulations are performed with both ``the fat string regime'' and ``the physical string regime''.
 The physical string regime corresponds to the realistic case, but the resolution becomes worse with time due to the cosmic expansion.
 Thus, the simulation should be terminated when the lattice spacing becomes comparable to the string width or magnetic core size.
 In the fat string regime, on the other hand, the scalar self-coupling constant, $\lambda$, and the gauge coupling constant, $q$, are time-dependent so that the string width and the magnetic core size can grow with the cosmic expansion, and thus we can always resolve them.

 As the setup of our simulations, the number of grid points and the initial boxsize are, respectively, $N^3 = 4096^3$ and $L = 0.5N v^{-1}$ ($96v^{-1}$) for the fat (physical) string regime.
-The model parameters are set as $\lambda = 0.025$ and $q = 1$, which reads $\beta = 0.05$.
-The conformal time, $\tau$ defined by $dt = ad\tau$, is adopted as the time variable, and we update the field variables using the second-order leap-frog method in our simulations.
+The model parameters are set as $\lambda = 0.025$ and $q = 1$, which reads $\beta = 0.05$. \footnote{To produce a sufficiently populated network, small values of $\beta$ are favored~\cite{Achucarro:2005vpt}.
+However, for very small $\beta$, the width of the magnetic flux and the scalar excitation become too different in scale.
+Therefore, in this work we adopt the range of beta used in Ref.~\cite{Achucarro:2013mga}.
+We show the results for another value of $\beta$ in App.~\ref{app:beta005}, which confirm that the qualitative behavior do not depends on $\beta$.} The conformal time, $\tau$ defined by $dt = ad\tau$, is adopted as the time variable, and we update the field variables using the second-order leap-frog method in our simulations.
 The stepsize is $0.2 \delta x$ with $\delta x = L/N$ being the lattice spacing.
 The initial conformal time is $v\tau_i = 1$ and the scale factor is normalized by $a(\tau_i) = 1$.
 Note that the scale factor is given by $a = v\tau$ in our setup (radiation-dominated universe).

 The initial value of $\Phi$ at each lattice site is set with the Gaussian random field.
 To reduce the artificial initial gradient energy, we generate random numbers in the Fourier space with the ultraviolet (UV) cutoff, $k_{\rm UV} = 10 k_{\rm IR}$, where $k_{\rm IR} = 2 \pi / L$ is the infrared (IR) cutoff.
 We have confirmed that the result is not sensitive to the cutoff scale.
 The initial values of the other fields are set as zero.